Sirupsen/sirupsen.github.io/_posts/2018-02-02-peak-complexity.md

 simplicity gains on the other side.
 The descent may require a smaller team and take less time than it took to climb, but is incredibly important work.
 As I’ve written about before, the more you can [simplify the mental model of the software](/drafts), the more leverage you build.
-Failing to recognize peak complexity and staying at the peak is how you end up supporting your project forever.
+If you fail to recognize peak complexity and descend you may strand there.
+This is how you end up supporting your project forever.